patrik-drean/drean-property-ui/property-metrics-guide.md

 ### Color-Coded Metrics

-The Havensight AI uses color-coding to quickly highlight the quality of key metrics.
+The PropGuide AI uses color-coding to quickly highlight the quality of key metrics.

 #### Rent Ratio
 The monthly rent divided by the total investment (Offer Price + Rehab Costs)